-Similarly, if conditions are too dark for a good exposure at the aperture you have selected, the slowest possible shutter speed (30", meaning 30 seconds) will flash.
+Similarly, if conditions are too dark for a good exposure at the aperture you have selected, the slowest possible shutter speed (30", meaning 30 seconds, or lower if the ISO is at a high setting) will flash.

 In situations where conditions are too bright or dark for a good exposure, the camera's display may become bright or dark, giving you notice of the problem.
-This will happen if the Live View Display item on screen 3 of the Custom menu is set to Setting Effect On.
+This will happen if the Live View Display item on screen 7 of the Camera Settings2 menu is set to Setting Effect On.
 If that option is set to Setting Effect Off, the display will remain at normal brightness, even if the exposure settings would result in an excessively bright or dark image.
-I will discuss that menu option in Chapter 7.
+I will discuss that menu option in Chapter 5.